ThomasSps/networkstech-proj2/README.md

 ##Installation notes

-- *Import to an MySQL Database the "/sql/asanz.sql" file, use phpMyAdmin.*
+- *Change your server details on "config.php".*
-- *Configure your Database details to the "config.php" file.*
+- *Run (actually browse to) the "install.php" file.*
-- *Start developing!*
+- *Enjoy and start developing!*

 ----------

 ##MUST TODO: List

- - Show Selected (Highlight Post)
- - Reply functionality
- - Case Sensitive Username checks
- - Rework icons
+ - All done!
- - Check comments for code (e.g  echo "asasa")

 ----------